Bitcoin-Calendar/calendar-bot/README.md

 ## Features

-- Reads historical events from CSV files
+- **Event Publishing**: Reads events from CSV files and publishes them to Nostr relays
-- Automatically publishes events to multiple Nostr relays when the date matches the current day
-- Formats posts with proper spacing for readability
+- **Multi-Language Support**: Currently supports English and Russian, with more languages planned
-- Implements structured JSON logging for easy debugging and monitoring
+- **Structured Logging**: JSON format logging with rotation for easy debugging
-- Configurable to run as a cron job for daily automation
+- **Automated Operation**: Configurable to run as a cron job for daily automation
-- Waits between posts to avoid flooding relays
-- Handles multiple paragraphs and links properly

 ## Requirements